SEO & Visibility

 Summary

-• Most websites unnecessarily duplicate Organization schema.
+• Most websites duplicate Organization schema unnecessarily.
 This can lead to inconsistencies between pages and unclear signals to search engines.

 • A site-wide script defines 3 entities once.
-WebSite, Organization, and Person only need to be in one place.
+WebSite, Organization and Person only need to appear in one place.

-• Page-level JSON-LD remains limited and manageable.
+• Page-level JSON-LD stays concise and manageable.
 WebPage + Service/BlogPosting + optional BreadcrumbList and FAQ.

 • A stable @id strategy prevents linking errors.
 Use [URL]#webpage, [URL]#service, [URL]#blogpost as a consistent fragment pattern.